North Carolina’s top elevator official says he’ll no longer include his portrait in every lift

 Berry, who served as commissioner through 2020, said she thinks it’s a mistake to phase out the photos.

-“The public loved it,” Berry told WRAL.
+“The public loved it,” said Berry.
 “We did it because we wanted people to know there’s an actual person, they could put a face to government.
 But it kind of grew into a thing.”

 She said nobody complained about the portraits except her political opponents.